×

 Evolution of Stepney Tyres

-Now we have an outlook on the history of Stepney Spare Motor Wheel company, now we can give an overview of how spare tyres have evolved over the years.
+Now we have an outlook on the history of Stepney Spare Motor Wheel company, and now we can give an overview of how spare tyres have evolved over the years.

-Once the spare tyre became a mainstay on roads around the world, they started to be more prominent within car designs.
+Once the spare tyre became a mainstay on roads around the world, it started to be more prominent within car designs.

 Many SUVs and pick-up trucks started making the spare tyre a personality trait of the vehicle.
 4x4s such as the Jeep Wrangler and Land Rover Defender were sold with a spare tyre on the rear exterior of the car, even years after the spare tyre was slowly removed from car exteriors as a popular feature.